East Coast Bays: Politics

 From 1876 until 1954, the area was administered by the Waitemata County, a large rural county north and west of the city of Auckland.
-In 1954, the area split from the county, forming the East Coast Bays Borough Council, which became East Coast Bays City in 1975.
-In 1989, the city was merged into the North Shore City.
+In 1954, most of the area split from the county, forming the East Coast Bays Borough, and Castor Bay became a part of the Borough of Takapuna (Takapuna City from 1961).
+For the next twenty years, Long Bay remained a part of the Waitemata County.
+In 1974 the county was dissolved, and Long Bay became a rural area incorporated into Takapuna City.

+In 1975, the population of the East Coast Bays had increased enough that it became the East Coast Bays City.
+In 1989, East Coast Bays City, Takapuna City and the surrounding areas were amalgamated to form North Shore City.
 North Shore City was amalgamated into Auckland Council in November 2010.

-Within the Auckland Council, East Coast Bays is a part of the Hibiscus and Bays local government area governed by the Hibiscus and Bays Local Board.
+Within the Auckland Council, the majority of East Coast Bays is a part of the Hibiscus and Bays local government area governed by the Hibiscus and Bays Local Board.
 It is a part of the Albany ward, which elects two councillors to the Auckland Council.
+This area is defined as the East Coast Bays subdivision of the Hibiscus and Bays local board area by Auckland Council.
 The southernmost of the bays, Castor Bay, is a part of the Devonport-Takapuna local government area governed by the Devonport-Takapuna Local Board.
 It is a part of the North Shore ward, which elects two councillors to the Auckland Council.

 East Coast Bays is also the name of an electorate from which an MP is elected to serve in the New Zealand Parliament, which first formed in 1972.
 Its current MP is Erica Stanford.

+Mayors of East Coast Bays

+Five people served as mayor of the East Coast Bays Borough Council, and two serves as mayor of East Coast Bays City Council.